Rayane1997/stage/readme.md

 Docker deployement with ansible
 =================================

-This project provides the following :
+This project provides the following roles :

-+ Installation of docker on remote virtual machine/servers
++ preparation : Installation of docker on remote virtual machine/servers
-+ Installation of docker engine
++ deploiement : Installation of docker engineChange the docker directory
-+ Change the docker directory
++ registry : configuration of a private registry
-+ configuration of a private registry
++ registry_hosts : configure the hosts to comunicate with the docker-distribution

 Supports only centos and redhat operating systems